Kids in today’s school system are not being prepared well for tomorrow’s world.

 And here’s the thing: we still don’t.
 We never do.
-We have never been good at predicting the future, and so raising and educating our kids as if we have any idea what the future will hold is not the smartest notion.
+We have never been good at predicting the future, so raising and educating our kids as if we have any idea what the future will hold is not the smartest notion.

 How To Prepare Our Kids

-How then to prepare our kids for a world that is unpredictable, unknown?
+How then to prepare our kids for a world that is unpredictable, and unknown?
 By teaching them to adapt, to deal with change, to be prepared for anything by not preparing them for anything specific.

 This requires an entirely different approach to child-rearing and education.
 It means leaving our old ideas at the door and reinventing everything.

 Instead, let’s look at a good set of essential skills that I believe children should learn, that will best prepare them for any world of the future.
 I base these on what I have learned in three different industries, especially the world of online entrepreneurship, online publishing, online living … and more importantly, what I have learned about learning and working and living in a world that will never stop changing.